 Since 2007, at the Government quarry.
 Automated process of handling recycled goods has meant a decrease in some bulky items being sent to the Airport Dump.
 The team at the facility have been able to expand from just recycling tin, aluminium and glass to recycling bulky waste including e-waste, air conditioners and car batteries.
 They used to have to handle the bags and separate everything by hand.
 Now that is all done by machine.
 Because the system is so automated it has opened up a suite of products that we can deal with.
 It used to take a week to sort out a week’s worth of recycling.
 Now the team package up batteries and ship them out in special boxes lined with thick bags and padded out with filler to absorb any spills.
 Over the last year the facility has sent off 24 containers of batteries.
 Air conditioners are also packaged up and sent out in tact.
 There is also a collection three times a year of e-waste, which has proved increasingly popular with businesses.
 The most recent drive saw people dropping off everything from computers to hair dryers and battery operated toys.
 The collected e-waste is sent to a facility in Philadelphia that is fully EPA (US Environmental Protection Agency) certified.
 The company also maintains a good record of properly disposing equipment that may contain sensitive information such as that stored on a hard drive.

 But recycling from the general public and a decrease in purchasing and throwing away goods needs to continue to happen.
 They hear a whole litany of excuses as to why people don’t recycle.
 But it is starting to get better as more Bermudians live in other countries where recycling is more prevalent.
 But it can be hard for Bermudians to understand why we should be recycling things when we don’t see the impact of it here.
 The current facility has made for a much more relaxed system of recycling where items don’t need to be separated into different bags.
 Why not outfit your or a family members’ home with a recycling station and even a composting bin for the garden.
 Compost bins can be bought from Waste Management.
-For more information or any questions pertaining to recycling and composting the MRF team can be reached at firstname.lastname@example.org or 501-3024.

-Owners of cruise ships and other vessels which have spilled oil in local waters have been prosecuted.
+Owners of cruise ships and other vessels that have spilled oil in local waters have been prosecuted.
 On shore, householders and businesses risk prosecution if they dump used oils on land.
 Instead, there are special collection procedures in effect.
 A series of near-disasters from oil tankers grounded on Bermuda reefs in the early 1980s prompted the organization of a quick-response team and a review of the warning buoy system.
 Also, Bermuda's reefs are now registered in UK and USA.

 Bermuda's natural history and importance of proper waste management techniques to continue environmentally clean natural resources are now included as subjects taught in local schools.
 But they are not effective, with the huge litter problem Bermuda now has.